Picard groups and duality for Real Morava $E$-theories: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Tobias Barthel, Agnes Beaudry, Mark Behrens, Irina Bobkova, Sanath Devalapurkar, Paul Goerss, Jeremy Hahn, Achim Krause, Lennart Meier, Tomer Schlank, Vesna Stojanoska, Guozhen Wang, Craig Westerland, and Zhouli Xu for helpful conversations.
 The first author would like to thank Haifa University and Regensburg University for their hospitality.
 This research was partially supported by the DFG grant SFB 1085 "Higher invariants".
-All the spectral sequence pictures in this paper are created using Hood Chatham's wonderful spectral sequence package.
+All the spectral sequence pictures in this paper are created using Hood Chatham's spectral sequence package.
+Finally, we thank the referee for many helpful comments and suggestions.